-12 Check to make sure each fuse clamp is in correct position.
+12 Check to make sure each fuse clamp is in correct position in fuse locator.
 Refer to instructions on the lower door.

+Return the contactor to its compartment.
+Reattach the two positioning bolts.

-- 13 Return contactor to its compartment and make sure detent latch is engaged. - 14 Reconnect the isolating switch terminal blocks.
-Install the contactor control plug.
+Reconnect the clevis attached to the mechanical interlock arm.
+Reconnect the isolating switch auxiliary contact terminal blocks.
+Reconnect the contactor control wire terminal blocks.
 Refer to Steps 3 and 4.